rems-project/cn-tutorial/docs/getting-started/tutorials/lists.md

 Note that it would not make sense to do the usual functional-programming trick of copying xs but sharing ys.
 (Why?)

-_Length_.
-Add annotations as appropriate:
+_Exercise_.
+Add annotations to the `length` function as appropriate:

 ```c title="exercises/list/length.c"
 --8<--